JWVivs/2019_NFL_Draft_Sentiment/README.md

 ### John Viviani
 **Statement of Work**

-Develop a tool capable of predicting which prospects NFL teams will draft in the 2019 NFL Draft.
+Develop a tool capable of predicting which prospect an NFL team will draft in the 2019 NFL Draft.
 This tool will use Twitter sentiment analysis through Twitter's API as a means of building a predictive model.
 The model will be updated regularly leading up to the draft day (April 25th) to account for new tweets which may influence where prospects get drafted.

 All work will be completed using the statistical programming language R.

-This tool will be currently limited to the top 25 picks in the 2019 NFL Draft, as accurate prediction of the first round is generally difficult, along with the fact that I am not accounting for potential trades during the draft.
+This tool will be currently limited to the first 5 picks in the 2019 NFL Draft, as accurate prediction of the first round is generally difficult, along with the fact that I am not accounting for potential trades during the draft.

 **Problem Statement**